-- a.
-Depth of Limitation on Visible Parking Above Street Level - The depth of a Limitation on Visible Parking above Street Level shall be measured from the exterior of the street-facing building wall.
+a.
+Depth of Limitation on Visible Parking Above Street Level

+- The depth of a Limitation on Visible Parking above Street Level shall be measured from the exterior of the street-facing building wall.
 See Figure 13.1-81.
 Uses that meet the Limitation on Visible Parking above Street Level shall be located within the specified depth, except as provided below. - ii.
-The depth of recessed balcony/terrace areas or insets for building articulation up to 10 feet in depth shall be excluded from the Limitation on Visible Parking above Street Level.
+Recessed balcony/terrace areas or insets for building articulation up to 10 feet in depth shall be excluded from the Limitation on Visible Parking above Street Level.
 The remaining depth after recessed balcony/terrace areas and insets for building articulation are excluded shall be subject to the uses that meet the Limitation on Visible Parking above Street Level.
 See Figure 13.1-81.

 b.
 Percentage of Zone Lot Width for a Limitation on Visible Parking Above Street Level The minimum specified building form table percentage of Zone Lot Width at the Primary Street Zone Lot Line shall be required to meet the Limitation on Visible Parking above Street Level.
-See Figure 13.1-82 a.
-Display Cases and Automated Teller Machines
+See Figure 13.1-82